AI Agents vs Chatbots: Key Differences, Use Cases & Which One You Need (2026)

 4. Multi-step execution — Handles complex workflows.
 Not just “send an email” but “research competitors, draft a comparison table, email it to the team, and schedule a review meeting.”

 Each step might involve different tools, different data sources, different outputs.
 The agent orchestrates the entire workflow, handles errors along the way, and delivers the final result.
 That’s a fundamentally different capability than answering questions.
+Understanding how generative AI differs from agentic AI helps clarify why this distinction matters for your automation strategy.

 According to Gartner, 40% of enterprise applications will embed task-specific AI agents by the end of 2026.
 That’s a staggering shift from “interesting experiment” to “standard feature.”